Introduction

 What is a Normal Heart Rate?

-The heart beat normal range for adults is 60 to 100 beats per minute (bpm) typically.
-This range can vary based on factors like age, fitness level, and overall health.
 Athletes or highly active individuals might have a resting heart rate below 40 bpm, which can still be normal for them.
-Infants (4 weeks-1 year) usually have higher heart rates, often ranging from 100 to 180 bpm.
-The normal pulse rate of human body can be influenced by factors such as stress, medication, and caffeine intake.
+Infants (4 weeks to 1 year) typically have higher heart rates, often ranging from 100 to 180 beats per minute.
+Various factors, including stress, medication, and caffeine intake, can influence the normal pulse rate of the human body.

 An abnormal or anomalous heart rate can sometimes be a warning sign of underlying health issues.
-Here’s when you should start asking yourself ‘what is a dangerous heart rate?’
+Here’s when you should start asking yourself, ‘What is a dangerous heart rate?’

 - Bradycardia or Slow Heart Rate: If your resting heart rate dips below 60 bpm, it’s considered bradycardia in adults.
 Bradycardia can be caused by certain medications, an underactive thyroid, or complications in the heart’s electrical system.